 The Governance Board of Holy Trinity Primary School and Community Nursery endorses the school’s values of Respect, Faith, Harmony and Lifelong Learning.
 The Board adheres to the Nolan Principles which recommend standards of conduct in various areas of public life, including school governorship.
 The Principles support the values of Respect and Harmony and are incorporated into our Code of Conduct which is reviewed annually.
 Every Governor fully abides by the terms of our Code of Conduct.
-Our Committees focus on specialised areas such as Foundation & Curriculum and Teaching & Learning which give us the opportunity to ensure that the values of Lifelong Learning and Faith are similarly supported.
+Our Committees focus on specialised areas such as Teaching & Learning, Finance & Personnel or Foundation which give us the opportunity to ensure that the values of Lifelong Learning and Faith are similarly supported.

 In May 2016 our Governance Board was externally audited by the National Governance Association.
 A copy of their report is available to read here .
 The recommendations made in the report to improve have been implemented already to ensure further transparency and accountability to our community.